Sign Up

 Capillary Sampling

 Capillary blood can be "arterialized" by warming the skin to increase local blood flow.
-Samples can be obtained from the outer aspects of the heel or the side of a finger or toe.
-When perfusion is normal, it has
+Blood specimens can best be obtained from the outer aspects of the heel (Fraser, n.d.).

-• Has been shown that capillary pH and PCO2 correlate well with arterial values.
-PO2 correlates if the partial pressure of oxygen in arterial blood is < 60 but not at higher levels (ANN, 2020)
+When perfusion is normal, it has been shown that capillary pH and PCO2 correlate well and are in line with arterial values.
+The PO2 level correlates if the partial pressure of oxygen is < 60 in arterial blood, but not at higher levels (Fraser, n.d.).

-Blood Gass Interpretation (ANN, 2020)
+Blood Gas Interpretation

-The interpretation of blood gas data should follow a logical pattern.
-Initially, evaluate the pH to determine if acidemia or alkalemia is present.
-Then evaluate the respiratory parameter (PaCO2) and the metabolic parameter (HCO3-) to determine if the acidemia or alkalemia is respiratory or metabolic in origin.
 The clinical picture can become complex if abnormalities exist in both systems simultaneously.
 A review of the infant's clinical status, previous blood gas values, and treatment measures will help determine whether this is an ongoing compensation mechanism or two independent abnormalities.

-Examples of Arterial Blood Gas Levels for Different Conditions:
+Examples of Arterial Blood Gas Levels for Different Conditions

 pH7.35